 According to the USDA, eggs contain an air cell at the large end of the shell between the shell membranes.
 As a fresh egg ages, it slowly releases moisture and carbon dioxide through the pores in the shell.
 This causes the egg to shrink in size which enlarges the air cell and makes the shell easier to peel.
-For this reason, you might want to choose older eggs for Easter coloring or for recipes that require lots of peeling.
+For this reason, you might want to choose older eggs to color for Easter or for your favorite egg salad and deviled egg recipes that require lots of peeling.

 Hard-Cooked Eggs Spoil Faster